VIOLENCE AGAINST WOMEN ACT (VAWA)

 IF YOU ARE AN ABUSED SPOUSE, ABUSED CHILD OR ABUSED PARENT WHO QUALIFY AS AN IMMEDIATE RELATIVE CONTACT AN IMMIGRATION ATTORNEY

-The law office of Charles Dawkins Jr. represents abused spouses, children, and parents before USCIS and Immigration Court.
+The Law Office of Charles Dawkins Jr. LLC represents abused spouses, children, and parents before USCIS and Immigration Court.
 If you are an Immigrant and feel that you have been abused by a United States Citizen or permanent resident who is using his legal status as a means to humiliate you, the +Immigration Law under the Violence Against Women's Act may provide you relief—Call Charles Dawkins Jr. at 908-962-9929

 The above article is not legal advice but is written for information purposes.
 The Violence Against Women's Act (VAWA) has many applications to sometimes complex immigration situations.
 Immigration relief is fact specific and a person should consult and speak with an Immigration Lawyer for advice.